OWASP/www-project-developer-guide/draft/05-requirements/04-security-rat.md

 and then keep track of the status and updates for these requirements.
 It comes with [documentation and instructions][sratdocs] on how to install and run SecurityRAT.

-To generate the initial list SecurityRAT needs to be given three attributes, all of which are defined by the ASVS:
+To generate the initial list of requirements SecurityRAT needs to be provided with three attributes defined by the ASVS:

-* Application Security Verification Standard section - for example 'V2 - Authentication'
+* Application Security Verification Standard chapter ID - for example 'V2 - Authentication'
-* Application Security Verification Level - for example 'L2'
+* Application Security Verification Level - the compliance level, for example 'L2'
 * Authentication - whether Single sign-on (SSO) authentication is used or not

-SecurityRAT then generates an initial list of recommendations.
+SecurityRAT then generates an initial list of recommended requirements.
 This list can be stored in a SecurityRAT database which allows tracking and update of the set of requirements.
 SecurityRAT also provides Atlassian JIRA integration for raising and tracking software issues.